7 College Dorm Packing Tips From the Pros

 You may also like: Quick Easy College Scholarships

 Today’s post is a guest post from Hélène Tragos Stelian.
-Hélène is mom to twin daughters who are leaving for college in the fall.
+Hélène is a mom to twin daughters who are leaving for college in the fall.
 She is the author of 3 books, including Moving to College: What to Do, What to Learn, What to Pack and is a contributing writer to Huffington Post.
 She also mentors first-generation, under-resourced Chicago teens on the college application process.
 Hélène founded Next Act for Women, to share stories of midlife reinventions and is a professional transition coach, working primarily with women in midlife who feel stuck or lost, often as a result of an impending empty nest—she’s been there!

 Welcome, Hélène, and thank you for your timely post!